Cancer Control and Population Sciences

 Mission

-The goal of the Cancer Control and Population Sciences (CCPS) research program is to reduce the cancer burden in the UF Health Cancer Center's catchment area and beyond.
+The goal of the Cancer Control and Population Sciences (CCPS) research program is to reduce the cancer burden in the UF Health Cancer Institute's catchment area and beyond.

 Two people smile and speak to each other at the retreat.